JustAn0therDev/lil-link/README.md

 A URL shortener made with TypeScript

 This URL shortener is just an API that creates an ID for the requested URL and returns it to the user.
-As far as I know for the redirection itself, a client must implement this feature manually, which will be done in the near future.
+As far as I know for the redirection itself, a client must implement this feature manually, which will be done in the near future by implementing a page where the redirect should be done as soon as the client requests the link.

 ## Database